ogdf/ogdf-python/README.rst

 Click here to start an interactive online Jupyter Notebook with an example OGDF graph where you can try out ``ogdf-python``: |binder|

 Simply re-run the code cell to see the graph.
 You can also find further examples next to that Notebook (i.e. via the folder icon on the left).
-To get a similar Jupyter Notebook with a little more compute power running on your local machine, use the following Docker command and open the link to ``localhost``/``127.0.0.1`` that will be printed in your browser:
+To get a similar Jupyter Notebook with a little more compute power running on your local machine, use the following install command and open the link to ``localhost``/``127.0.0.1`` that will be printed in your browser:

 .. code-block:: bash

-    docker run -ti -p 8888:8888/tcp ncoder/ogdf:latest
+    pip install ogdf-python[quickstart]
+    jupyter lab

+The optional ``[quickstart]`` pulls in matplotlib and jupyter lab as well as a ready-to-use binary build of the OGDF via `ogdf-wheel <https://github.com/ogdf/ogdf-wheel>`_.
+Please not that downloading and installing all dependencies (especially building ``cppyy``) may take a moment.
-Alternatively, see the instructions `below <#manual-installation>`_ for installing ``ogdf-python`` locally on your machine with ``pip``, but be aware that this requires a local build of the OGDF.
+Alternatively, see the instructions `below <#manual-installation>`_ for installing ``ogdf-python`` without this if you want to use your own local build of the OGDF.

 Usage
 -----